Tersoal/default-vagrant/README.md

     git clone --recursive https://github.com/benatespina/default-vagrant.git vagrant

-Then, you have to duplicate the `Personalization.dist` in the same directory but without extension, modifying the values with your favorite preferences.
+Then, you have to duplicate the `parameters.yml.dist` in the same directory but without `.dist` extension, modifying the values with your favorite preferences.
 The following configuration is by default:

 ```